Grassyloki/WinVDDB/README.md

 - `action_count`: How many rotations before triggering the periodic action
 - `action`: The AutoHotkey key sequence to send periodically

+## Handling Missing PowerShell Modules

+WinVDDB has built-in fallback mechanisms to handle missing PowerShell modules:

+### PowerShell-TOML Module (recommended but not required)
+- The script will attempt to auto-install PowerShell-TOML if missing
+- If auto-installation fails, the script uses a simple regex parser for basic TOML functionality
+- Complex TOML features like arrays of objects may not work with the simple parser

+### VirtualDesktop Module (not required)
+- The script uses AutoHotkey and VirtualDesktopAccessor.dll to manage virtual desktops
+- No PowerShell VirtualDesktop module is required
+- This makes the application more portable and easier to set up

 ## Debugging:

 The debug settings in config.toml allow you to troubleshoot issues: